vtexdocs/help-center-content/docs/tutorials/en/what-is-a-seller.md

 ---
-title: What is a seller?
+title: 'What is a seller?'
 id: 5FkLvhZ3Few4CWWIuYOK2w
 status: PUBLISHED
 createdAt: 2019-01-24T20:45:35.821Z